unahouExosite/docs/scripting/README.md

 * `manage.activate(type, code)`

-    Given an Activation Code, the associated entity is activated for the calling client.
+    Given an activation code, the associated entity is activated for the calling client.

 ```